-Directly north of the town of Lahaina is an area which is protected by the West Maui Mountains and is primarily beach side vacation resort complexes.
-As we progressed further along this road the landscape changed from beaches to a rugged, cliff lined coastal area.
+Directly north of the town of Lahaina is an area that is protected by the West Maui Mountains and is primarily beachside vacation resort complexes.
+As we progressed further along this road the landscape changed from beaches to a rugged, cliff-lined coastal area.
 Here the trade winds blast the shoreline with heavy seas and the rains provide a continuous deluge of warm soaking rain, resulting in dense, lush vegetation.
-Off to the north-west is the neighbouring island of Molokai.
+Off to the northwest is the neighbouring island of Molokai.
 The road here is paved and good for driving on.
-We stop briefly at Nakalele Point, where small piles of stones are stacked up, which appears to be more to do with modern passers by rather than any ancient dwellers of the area.
+We stop briefly at Nakalele Point, where small piles of stones are stacked up, which appears to be more to do with modern passers-by rather than any ancient dwellers of the area.
 To mark the threat that this rugged section of the coastline poses to passing shipping there is a lighthouse.
 On this exposed cliff we are buffeted by the Trade Winds, blowing away any cobwebs we may have had.
 Moving on from here the road narrows to barely a single carriageway.
-This section of the road is made up of steep hills, hair pin bends and no roadside barriers preventing falls of several hundred feet.
+This section of the road is made up of steep hills, hairpin bends and no roadside barriers preventing falls of several hundred feet.
 Karen is always nervous on these types of roads.
 Helpfully, there are plenty of signs saying “narrow roadway”, in case we had not noticed.
-The route seemed to be very popular with cyclists; actually it feels more like a cycle route than a road.
+The route seemed to be very popular with cyclists; actually, it feels more like a cycle route than a road.
 We were passed several times by the same group of cyclists along the route.
-The most exciting part of the journey is where you meet traffic coming the other direction.
+The most exciting part of the journey is where you meet traffic coming in the other direction.
 There are passing lanes but they are infrequent and provide barely enough space for cars to squeeze past each other.
 It was really hair raising – although the locals seemed to think nothing of it.

-After a while we saw signs for a road side stall that claiming to sell the world’s best banana bread.
-Of course we had to stop and test their assertion – and yes it was pretty good but the World’s best, probably not.
+After a while, we saw signs for a roadside stall that claimed to sell the world’s best banana bread.
+Of course, we had to stop and test their assertion – and yes it was pretty good but the World’s best, probably not.
 We didn’t immediately tuck into our tasty nibbles but instead used this as an incentive to get further along the road.
 A few miles further on we found a larger enough area to safely pull off the road, with views across a lush valley down to the sea.
 An ideal banana bread eating spot!

 The waters at Paia beach are a blue-turquoise and when we visited the surf was high.
-We had a couple of hours fun in the crashing waves.
+We had a couple of hours of fun in the crashing waves.
 On the downside was the wind.
-It was blowing so hard that it whipped up the grainy sand which acted like a sand blaster on you skin – being in the water was the best option!
+It was blowing so hard that it whipped up the grainy sand which acted as a sandblaster on your skin – being in the water was the best option!

-There were some interesting fish here but they are not as abundant and the coral is not as impressive as other places we have snorkeled in the so it was a little disappointing.
-The highlight was seeing a large eel, about 5 foot long, swim by.
+There were some interesting fish here but they are not as abundant and the coral is not as impressive as other places we have snorkelled in so it was a little disappointing.
+The highlight was seeing a large eel, about 5 feet long, swim by.
 This was a rare sighting as they spend a lot of time holed up in caves poking their heads out to catch passing prey.

 We jumped back onto the boat where a BBQ lunch was waiting, freshly cooked by Emily.
 The Lahaina Princess got underway back to Lahaina.
 As we crossed into the open waters and entered the straits again the full effect of the Trade Winds were in full play.
-Consequently, the spray were less light droplets resulting is us getting a thorough.
+Consequently, the spray was light droplets resulting in us getting a thorough.